davidf03/hcdocs/README.md

 ```

-White space between selectors belongs to the following selectors.
-So, for example, if a [block](#scss-nomenclature-blocks) had only [elements](#scss-nomenclature-elements), there would still be 2 whitespace lines between the block selector and the first element.
+There should always be 2 whitespace lines between the first element and what comes before, even if what comes before is the block selector.

 For Static, Config, Theme and State property classes, see [§Properties.PropertyClasses](#scss-file-structure-properties-classes).